-BUSN 2340 - MEDICAL ADMINISTRATIVE PROCEDURES (2-4-4)

-Prerequisites: BUSN 2300 or ALHS 1090; BUSN 2310 or ALHS 1010 or ALHS 1011; BUSN 1440; COMP 1000
+BUSN 2340 - HEALTHCARE ADMINISTRATIVE PROCEDURES (2-4-4) Prerequisites: BUSN 2300 or ALHS 1090; BUSN 2310 or ALHS 1010 or ALHS 1011; BUSN 1440

-Emphasizes essential skills required for the medical office.
-Introduces the knowledge and skills of procedures for billing purposes.
-Introduces the basic concept of medical administrative assisting and its relationship to the other health fields.
-Emphasizes medical ethics, legal aspects of medicine, and the medical administrative assistant's role as an agent of the physician.
+Emphasizes essential skills required for the healthcare office.
+Introduces the knowledge, skills, and procedures needed to understand billing purposes.
+Introduces the basic concept of healthcare administrative assisting and its relationship to the other health fields.
+Emphasizes healthcare regulations and ethics; and, the healthcare administrative assistant's role as an agent of the physician.
 Provides the student with knowledge and the essentials of professional behavior.
-Topics include introduction to medical administrative assistant relations/human relations, physician-patient-assistant relationship, medical office in litigation, medical records management, scheduling appointments, pegboard or computerized accounting, health insurance, transcription of medical documents, and billing/collection.
+Topics include: introduction to business healthcare procedures, healthcare regulations ethics, healthcare records management, scheduling appointments, health insurance, billing/collection, work area management, resource utilization, and office equipment.

-BUSN 2370 - MEDICAL OFFICE BILLING/CODING/INSURANCE (2-2-3)

-Prerequisites: BUSN 2300 or ALHS 1090; BUSN 2310 or ALHS 1010 or ALHS 1011
+BUSN 2370 - MEDICAL OFFICE BILLING/CODING/INSURANCE (2-2-3) Prerequisites: BUSN 2300 or ALHS 1090; BUSN 2310 or ALHS 1010 or ALHS 1011

 Provides an introduction to medical coding skills and applications of international coding standards for billing of health care services.
 Provides the knowledge and skills to apply coding of diagnostic statements and procedures for billing purposes.
 Provides an introduction to medical coding as it relates to health insurance.
-Topics include international classification of diseases; code book formats; coding techniques; formats of the ICD and CPT manuals; health insurance; billing, reimbursement, and collections; and managed care.
+Topics include: International classification of diseases, code book formats; coding techniques; formats of the ICD and CPT manuals; health insurance; billing, reimbursement, and collections; and managed care.

-BUSN 2380 - MEDICAL ADMINISTRATIVE ASSISTANT INTERNSHIP I (0-12-4)

-Prerequisite: Must be in last semester of program; with advisor approval, may take concurrently with the last semester courses
+BUSN 2380 - MEDICAL ADMINISTRATIVE ASSISTANT INTERNSHIP I (0-12-4) Prerequisite: Must be in last semester of program; with advisor approval, may take concurrently with the last semester courses

 Provides student work experience in a medical office environment.
 Topics include application of classroom knowledge and skills, work environment functions, and listening/following directions.
-Students will be under the supervision of the Business Administrative Technology program faculty and/or persons designated to coordinate work experience arrangements.
+Students will be under the supervision of the Business Technology program faculty and/or persons designated to coordinate work experience arrangements.

-BUSN 2390 - MEDICAL ADMINISTRATIVE ASSISTANT INTERNSHIP II (0-18-6)

-Prerequisite: Must be in last semester of program; with advisor approval, may take concurrently with the last semester courses
+BUSN 2390 - MEDICAL ADMINISTRATIVE ASSISTANT INTERNSHIP II (0-18-6) Prerequisite: Must be in last semester of program; with advisor approval, may take concurrently with the last semester courses

 Provides student work experience in a medical office environment.
 Topics include application of classroom knowledge and skills, work environment functions, and listening/following directions.
-Students will be under the supervision of the Business Administrative Technology program faculty and/or persons designated to coordinate work experience arrangements.
+Students will be under the supervision of the Business Technology program faculty and/or persons designated to coordinate work experience arrangements.

-CHEM 1151 - SURVEY OF INORGANIC CHEMISTRY (3-0-3) (degree level) Prerequisite: MATH 1101 or MATH 1111 Co-requisite: CHEM 1151L
+CHEM 1151 - SURVEY OF INORGANIC CHEMISTRY (3-0-3) (degree level) Co-requisite: CHEM 1151L, MATH 1101 or MATH 1103 or MATH 1111